owntracks/recorder/README.md

 ## Lua hooks

-If _recorder_ is compiled with Lua support, a Lua script you provide is launched at startup.
+If Recorder is compiled with Lua support, a Lua script you provide is launched at startup.
 Lua is _a powerful, fast, lightweight, embeddable scripting language_.
 You can use this to process location publishes in any way you desire: your imagination (and Lua-scripting knowhow) set the limits.
 Some examples:

 * insert publishes into a database of your choice
 * switch on the coffee machine when your OwnTracks device reports you're entering home (but see also [mqttwarn](http://jpmens.net/2014/02/17/introducing-mqttwarn-a-pluggable-mqtt-notifier/))
 * write a file with data in a format of your choice (see `etc/example.lua`)

-Run the _recorder_ with the path to your Lua script specified in its `--lua-script` option (there is no default).
-If the script cannot be loaded (e.g. because it cannot be read or contains syntax errors), the _recorder_ unloads Lua and continues *without* your script.
+Run the Recorder with the path to your Lua script specified in its `--lua-script` option (there is no default).
+If the script cannot be loaded (e.g. because it cannot be read or contains syntax errors), the Recorder unloads Lua and continues *without* your script.

 If the Lua script can be loaded, it is automatically provided with a table variable called `otr` which contains the following members:

-* `otr.version` is a read-only string with the _recorder_ version (example: `"0.3.2"`)
+* `otr.version` is a read-only string with the Recorder version (example: `"0.3.2"`)
-* `otr.log(s)` is a function which takes a string `s` which is logged to syslog at the _recorder_'s facility and log level INFO.
+* `otr.log(s)` is a function which takes a string `s` which is logged to syslog at the Recorder's facility and log level INFO.
 * `otr.strftime(fmt, t)` is a function which takes a format string `fmt` (see `strftime(3)`) and an integer number of seconds `t` and returns a string with the formatted UTC time.
 If `t` is 0 or negative, the current system time is used.
 * `otr.putdb(key, value)` is a function which takes two strings `k` and `v` and stores them in the named LMDB database called `luadb`.
 This can be viewed with
 * `otr.getdb(key)` is a function which takes a single string `key` and returns the database value associated with that key or `nil` if the key isn't stored.